yrsegal/rejuvenation-modpack/README.md

   Hidden Power, Revelation Dance, and such all display their correct type in summaries and move listings.
 - ItemRadar.rb (depends on 0000.injection.rb)
   The Itemfinder becomes a toggleable overlay rather than an item you have to use repeatedly.
 Also pings you when entering a map with a Zygarde Cell you haven't collected.
+- ItemRestocking.rb
+  If a consumable item is used up, at the end of the battle it will be restored from your Bag if you have another copy.
 - LRInBoxes.rb
   L and R (or rather, Q and W, with default mappings) will shift your position in the Box menu.
 This works even when holding a Pokemon.
 - LureRework.rb